The links to Amazon on this page are affiliate links. As an Amazon Associate South East Asia Backpacker earns from qualifying purchases.

 What to Pack in Your First Aid Kit For Travelling in Asia

 Given the tropical climate of Southeast Asia, any open wound gets infected fast if it is not cleaned pronto.
 So don’t forget to pack in some plasters, bandages, and band-aids as well as a disinfectant spray.
 Mosquitoes are ubiquitous!
-Keep a mosquito repellent lotion/spray along with malaria pills and thermometer to check first signs of a fever (e.g. dengue fever).
+Keep a mosquito repellent lotion/spray along with malaria tablets (if advised for where you are going) and thermometer to check first signs of a fever (e.g. dengue fever).
 The strong sun and summer months will leave you dehydrated quite easily – especially if you are venturing to open spaces during the daytime.
 It is advisable to keep hydration salts handy to beat Asia’s heat!

 As you create the list of required medicines and supplies according to the nature of your trip, don’t forget to make it personal.
 If you are a foodie about to indulge in the street-food extravaganza, do carry diarrhoea-stoppers!
 Climbing up the bendy roads of a mountain?
 Motion sickness pills should always grace your purse.
 Prone to allergies?
 Keep anti-histamines for sure!